Update January 2020 – I sold the website that I talk about below at a break even point.

 So, me buying a mom blog was not even on my radar.

 But I saw this website and I had to have it – not because I am a mom.

 But because I am an investor.
 (Although being a mom will definitely help with this site!)

-So, let’s talk about why I am now a mom blogger – against every ounce of my ever wanting to be one.
+So, let’s talk about why I bought Plum Crazy – against every ounce of my ever wanting to own a mom blog.
 Below are all the things I look at when considering a website and why this one was a no-brainer.

 While this one I purchased from Flippa – I have also negotiated direct with website owners to get websites and used DigitalPoint to find websites.

 I visit Flippa often, 99.999999% of the time it is crap.
 This time it wasn’t – I actually found 2 that I was considering, but after doing my due diligence – Plum Crazy was the winner.

 If buying from Flippa – before I even waste time I look at the person selling the website – if it is someone from out of the country who buys and sells a lot of websites I use caution.

 This one had the original owners profile picture and her name and this was her only listing so I knew right off the bat that this was probably her website and it had a good track record.